xmlking/ngx-starter-kit/CONTRIBUTING.md

 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-guidelines).
-Adherence to these conventions is necessary because release notes are automatically generated from these messages.
+Adherence to these conventions is necessary because release notes are automatically generated from these messages. by running  followed by npm run commit.
      ```shell
+     # stage your changes
-     git commit -a
+     git add .
-     # or use this git-cz commit interactive helper tool
+     # use git-cz interactive helper tool to commit
      npm run commit
      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.